MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

     3. Click on **Upload APK**.
 3. [Setting Up Google Play Games Services]() - Watch the YouTube video as the Link here does not reflect the exact UI of Google Play Games Services anymore.
 4. Download the [Google Play Games SDK]() (if you have not done so already) and install it.
-5. Install the **PlayFab Unity SDK**. if you do not know how to do this, follow the [PlayFab Unity Getting Started Guide](https://api.playfab.com/docs/getting-started/unity-getting-started).
+5. Install the **PlayFab Unity SDK**. if you do not know how to do this, follow the [Unity3D Quickstart Guide](../../../sdks/unity3d/quickstart.md).

 ## Configuring Google Play Games